libxsmm/libxsmm/README.md

 1. Specialized routine (implemented in assembly code),
 3. LAPACK/BLAS library call (fallback).

-Both levels are accessible directly (see [Interface](#interface)) allowing to customize the code dispatch.
+Both levels are accessible directly (see [Interface](#interface) section) allowing to customize the code dispatch.
 The fallback level may be supplied by the Intel Math Kernel Library (Intel MKL) 11.2 DIRECT CALL feature.

 Further, a preprocessor symbol denotes the largest problem size (*M* x *N* x *K*) that belongs to the first level, and therefore determines if a matrix multiplication falls back to calling into the LAPACK/BLAS library alongside of LIBXSMM.
 The problem size threshold can be configured by using for example: